-From eight years of data which has rainfall records available for every month of the year (2010 - 2017), the average annual total rainfall is 201 mm.
-Data in other years has limited records ranging from 4 to 7 months, therefore is excluded from any averages.
+From nine years of MRP Airstrip data which has rainfall records available for every month of the year (2010-2017 and 2024), the average annual total rainfall is 228 mm.
+The data recorded for other years (2018-2023) was limited with only 4 to 7 months captured, therefore these data have been excluded from the total and average rainfalls.